What is cable railing?

 Can cable railing curve?

 The answer to this is yes, but with the right conditions.
 Cable railing is flexible, and so it won’t bend in a smooth semi-circle appearance.
-It will angle from last solid surface to the next solid surface.
+It will angle from last solid surface to the next solid surface, creating the illusion of curving while maintaining a linear profile.

 Because of this, a curved cable railing system usually requires more posts to help make the turn gradual and not just sharp turns.